undaldotorg/undal/doc/design/assumeutxo.md

 ### "Normal" operation via initial block download

-`ChainstateManager` manages a single Chainstate object, for which `m_from_snapshot_blockhash` is `std::nullopt`.
+`ChainstateManager` manages a single Chainstate object, for which `m_snapshot_blockhash` is null.
 This chainstate is (maybe obviously) considered active.
-This is the "traditional" mode of operation for bitcoind.
+This is the "traditional" mode of operation for undald.

 |    |    |
 | ---------- | ----------- |